-- What will be the data source(s)? - Is a single source sufficient for developing generalizable methods for your task? - Will your corpus need to cover multiple text styles (e.g., tweets and news articles) and/or genres (e.g., self-help and computer science)? - Do you need different annotation guidelines for different text styles/genres?
+- What will be the data source(s)? - Is a single source sufficient for developing generalizable methods for your task? - Will your corpus need to cover multiple text styles (e.g., social media posts and news articles) and/or genres (e.g., self-help and computer science)? - Do you need different annotation guidelines for different text styles/genres?